cuvar/rawr/README.md

 # rawr
 Rapla wildly refurbished.
-A web project for university in webengineering and projectmanagement.
+A web project for university in webengineering and projectmanagement